Tuesday, 12 May 2026

 on the walls of the Kutub Tower.

-Scholars who have read the Surya-Siddhanta have in their writings explained the concept behind the construction of this column-shaped-observatory.
-Kutub-minar is a model of Sumeru.
+Scholars who have read the Surya-Siddhanta have, in their writings, explained the concept behind the construction of this column-shaped observatory.
+Kutub Minar is a model of Sumeru.
 Sumeru is a mountain that one may imagine to be located on the axis of the earth.

-The semi-vertical angle of the column is equal to difference between true and mean latitude of the point at which the column stands.
-According to Surya-Siddhanta a pillar divided into 12-units, known as the 12-angula Shiva Linga or the Shankhu, can be used to measure the latitude and the time at any point on the surface of the earth.
+The semi-vertical angle of the column is equal to the difference between the true and mean latitude of the point at which the column stands.
+According to Surya-Siddhanta, a pillar divided into 12-units, known as the 12-angula Shiva Linga or the Shankhu, can be used to measure the latitude and the time at any point on the surface of the earth.
 The smallest shadow of the Shankhu or the column will obviously occur at the time when the sun is directly over the tip of the column.
 The shape of the shadow will be like a funnel or like the 'kutupa' as a funnel is known in Sanskrit.
 The time or the muhurut at that instance is known as the kutupa or the kutuba mahurat.
 The word kutupa was therefore always linked with this pillar or stambh.

-Originally this kutupa-mana, (mana मान, is Sanskrit for measure) or the Observatory of Kutupa, was named Vishnu-dwaja or Vishnu-Stambh meaning Vishnu's tower.
-This named is inscribed in Sanskrit in the Bramhi script on the non-rusting pillar in the temple Complex of Kutupa-Mana which Islamic rulers had tried to blast at least once but luckily for present day researchers, had failed to do.
+Originally. this kutupa-mana, (mana मान, is Sanskrit for measure) or the Observatory of Kutupa, was named Vishnu-dwaja or Vishnu-Stambh meaning Vishnu's tower.
+This name is inscribed in Sanskrit in the Bramhi script on the non-rusting pillar in the temple Complex of Kutupa-Mana which Islamic rulers had tried to blast at least once but luckily for present day researchers, had failed to do.
 The temple complex hillock was called Vishnupad Giri.
 Many of these names had died a temporary death at the hands of the then rulers but are now being reinstated.

 In any case the Islamic rulers of India were masters at creating deception by distorting words and giving them new meanings.
 And there are many such examples.
 One such example of this is the name Qutubbudin.
-As mentioned above the word 'kutupa' was always associated with this structure.
-It is only a myth that Vishnu stambh got its name Kutub Minar from that of the so called ruler Qutubuddin Aibak.
-That Aibak who was of Turkish descent, gave himself the name Qutubbudin after seizing Vishnu Stambh is obvious from the fact that the Turkish word for pillar or pole is 'kutb'.
-He undoubtedly gave himself the name Qutubbudin after he captured the 'pole' or 'kutb' while at the same time camouflaging under 'kutb' the Sanskrit 'kutupa'.
+As mentioned above, the word 'kutupa' was always associated with this structure.
+It is only a myth that Vishnu stambh got its name Kutub Minar from that of so-called ruler Qutubuddin Aibak.
+That Aibak, who was of Turkish descent, gave himself the name Qutubbudin after seizing Vishnu Stambh, is obvious from the fact that the Turkish word for pillar or pole is 'kutb'.
+He undoubtedly gave himself the name Qutubbudin, after he captured the 'pole' or 'kutb' while at the same time camouflaging under 'kutb' the Sanskrit 'kutupa'.
 No matter what the history books say, it is highly unlikely that Aibak was called 'pole' as a child.
-The name only makes sense in the form Qutubbudin meaning 'the conqueror of the pole'.
+The name only makes sense in the form 'Qutubbudin', meaning 'the conqueror of the pole'.The name Mehrauli, the location of the tower, is said to be a distortion of

-The name Mehrauli, the location of the tower, is said to be a distortion of the Sanskrit Mihiravali - named after astronomer Varahamihira who is regarded as the architect of the ancient Kutub.
-Unlike the word 'Mehrauli' which has no meaning in any language, Mihiravali is a compound Sanskrit word, 'mihira' (मिहिर) means 'sun' and 'avali' (आवलि) means a 'row', 'a line', or 'lineage'.
+the Sanskrit Mihiravali - named after astronomer Varahamihira. who is regarded as the architect of the ancient Kutub.
+Unlike the word 'Mehrauli', which has no meaning in any language, Mihiravali is a compound Sanskrit word; 'mihira' (मिहिर) means 'sun' and 'avali' (आवलि) means a 'row', 'a line', or 'lineage'.
 Mihiravali is known to have been astronomer Varahamihira's residence.
 Varahamihira is one of the most prominent known Vedic astronomers and pre-dates Aryabhatta by a few centuries.

 A diagram made from the picture takenby Prof. M.S.
 Bhatnagar